fanzhanglab/AtRiskRA_SingleCell/README.md

 Rheumatoid arthritis (RA) is a systemic autoimmune disease with no universally effective prevention strategies.
 Identifying pathogenic immune phenotypes in ‘At-Risk’ populations prior to disease onset is crucial to establishing effective prevention strategies.

-We deeply characterized the immunophenotypes in blood from At-Risk individuals (the presence of serum antibodies to citrullinated protein antigens (ACPA) and/or first-degree relative (FDR) status) as compared to established RA and healthy controls enrolled from the AMP RA/SLE (Accelerating Medicines Partnership Rheumatoid Arthritis/Systemic Lupus Erythematosus) Network.
+We deeply characterized the immunophenotypes in blood from At-Risk individuals (the presence of serum antibodies to citrullinated protein antigens (ACPA) and/or first-degree relative (FDR) status) as compared to established RA and healthy controls enrolled from the AMP RA/SLE Network.

 This Github Repo includes the source code for the computational analyses involved in this work.